Wien-Aspern Airport

 Wien-Aspern Airport was an airport in Aspern, Vienna, Austria.
-It operated from 1923 until 1977.
+It was established on 23 June 1912, and operated until closure on 30 April 1977.
+Throughout its history, it was used by the Austro-Hungarian Air Force during World War I, Luftwaffe during the Anschluss in World War II, and the Soviet Air Forces during Red Army occupation in the 1950s.

 History

 Wien-Aspern Airport was built on 23 June 1912 as the largest airport in Europe.
 It opened with an international flight meeting, which saw over 100,000 spectators and 6,000 automobiles.
+From 15 to 22 June 1913, the second International Flight Meeting took place in Wien-Aspern Airport.
+The event was attended by Emperor Franz Joseph I as the highest guest on the Day of the Air Fleet, and future Empress of Austria Zita of Bourbon-Parma, was also present during the flying competitions.

 After the assassination of the Austrian heir to the throne, civil aviation ceased.
 It became the pilot training ground for the Austrian Austro-Hungarian Air Force, and was also used to test aircraft build by Esslingen aircraft manufacturer Aviatik.
 In 1918, an airmail service was established, connecting Kiev and Odessa to Aspern.
-When World War I ended in 1919, the airfield was ordered to be destroyed under the Treaty of Saint-Germain-en-Laye, however it was reopened in 1920.
+When World War I ended in 1919, the airfield was ordered to be destroyed under the Treaty of Saint-Germain-en-Laye.
+However, in 1922, Wien-Aspern Airport fell under ownership of the Federal Ministry of Trade and Transport, reopening international routes to the airport.

 By the mid-1920s, the airfield received expansions and was rightly referred to as an airport.
 On April 27, 1925, the first scheduled flight between Vienna and Poland took place with Junkers F-13 operated by Polish airline LOT.
-On 12 July, 1931, airship LZ 127 "Graf Zeppelin" visited Aspern Airport, which attracted tens of thousands of onlookers and politicians.
+On 12 July 1931, airship LZ 127 "Graf Zeppelin" visited Aspern Airport, which attracted tens of thousands of onlookers and politicians.
 In 1937, Austrian military pilots demonstrated their skills during an air show, which also attracted large crowds of onlookers.